 Ski liners are another aspect of ski boots where it’s good to know tips that can help with fit.
 These days, it’s possible just to get a new set of liners and keep your old shells.
 I just did this, and after breaking in my new liners, it feels like I have a new pair of boots.

 Check out this story on how ski liners can revamp your ski boots and save you money.

 I always get custom insoles when I get new ski liners.
 Your local boot fitter will most likely suggest this to you when you go in to fit your liners, but it’s a recommended option that will go a long way for extra comfort and support.

 These insoles match the arch of your foot to give a little extra comfort that can pay off during long days on the mountain.

 Ski boots need to be snug, but there is a difference between a tight fit and constant pain.
 New boots usually have a break-in period where you might suffer through some serious discomfort and pain.
 That is normal, but not if it lasts more than 3 to 4 days of steady skiing.

-If your new boots causing you pain after that timeframe, go have your fit and feet checked out by professional boot fitters.
+If your new boots cause you pain after that timeframe, have your fit and feet checked out by professional boot fitters.
 You’ll be amazed at how precise and well-informed today’s ski and boot technicians can be.